 In some cultures, the scorpion tattoo is often stylishly and artfully shown as Aso-the dog-dragon.
 The Dog Dragon protects its owner from all harm with its fiery breath while also being able to heal them when they are sick or injured by sticking out his tongue covered in poison so that he may provide a cure for any ailments afflicting him at least once per day during daylight hours without fail according to ancient legend.

-The Scorpion in Astrology & Zodiac Signs
+Astrology & Zodiac Signs

 The scorpion symbolism is a negative sign in astrology and zodiac signs.
 The symbol of the Scorpion can be associated with many bad things, such as betrayal, revenge, or death.
 The Scorpion also represents one’s own destructive nature which needs to be tamed before it becomes dangerous for others around us.

 Choose the astrology reading psychic that best suits you & get 5 min FREE for the 1st session!

 Tested and experienced psychic advisors are waiting to give their insight, day or night.